 Mitigation of damages means that, as a victim of a personal injury, you will not deny any reasonable opportunity to decrease your damages or losses.
 In some circumstances, that can be something as simple as ensuring that you go to your doctor’s appointments to get necessary follow up treatment.
 In other situations, it may mean taking a lower paying job that meets your physical or mental restrictions after suffering serious injuries.
-Although the position may not be ideal, it will still decrease your overall amount of wage loss caused by the accident.

 What happens if you don’t mitigate your damages?